Jose Tavarez | President, Bank of America New York City

 Girl Scouts of Greater New York: The next generation of women leaders

 Each year, Girl Scouts of Greater New York serves more than 32,000 girls ages 5 to 17 through its programs.
 One of those is the Leadership Institute, an intensive program that accepts a few hundred applicants every year and provides them with everything from college prep to professional development to access to career role models.
 Open to Girl Scouts in grades 6 to 12, the Leadership Institute features workshops, real-world projects, internships, job shadowing and more — all designed to build leadership skills.
 In 2020, the Leadership Institute went virtual with the support of Bank of America.
-It has since adopted a hybrid model that combines in-person, recorded and virtual events.
 Now the bank is helping with program enhancements, including career guidance from female bank employees and support for the Business & Entrepreneurship track and badge.

 The power of the arts

 At Bank of America, we believe in the power of the arts to help economies thrive, educate and enrich societies, and create greater cultural understanding.
 That’s why we’re helping the arts flourish in communities across the globe.Explore our commitment

 Whether you have everyday financial needs or more complex ones, our experienced specialists can help at locations around your city.
 Find a location and make an appointment to talk with us.